Updated: Sep 11

 After my dad’s initial text I served as his Star Wars sherpa, offering my objective opinions on timeline coherence and the most ideal viewing order.
 I received many, many more texts, some of which I will be framing, and spent long hours with him on the phone discussing everything.
 We bitched about the Jedi council (we are both Yoda antis), gushed over more niche Jedi like Ahsoka and Kanan, and eventually turned to one of my most favorite subjects: the uber-problematic, kinda-misogynistic, definitely-racist machiavellian behemoth that keeps the whole franchise running: Disney/Lucasfilm.

 Now, my love for Star Wars runs deep.
-I’ve never celebrated Halloween, not even as a child, but I have dressed up in full Princess Leia costume at least 5 times before hitting puberty.
+I’ve never celebrated Halloween, not even as a child, but I have dressed up in full Princess Leia costume at least 5 times in as many years.
 I used to carry my original trilogy box set to every sleepover I went to.
 I’ve bought trading cards.
 Recently.
 I’ve spent [redacted] on deadstock graphic t-shirts from the prequel era.
 I even enjoy Jar Jar Binks (to an extent, I’m not insane).

 All this, on its own, isn’t that bad (Right?
 Tell me it’s not that bad).
 But in the face of all the blatant erasure, tokenization, gatekeeping, neglect, bullying, and I-could-go-ons that the studio and the fandom perpetrate… it’s a bit masochistic of me.